ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: The Identity-aware General PaS Framework

 \subsection{Applying the Learned Network}

-During testing, each MIP instance is converted into a bipartite graph and evaluated once by the network to produce a score for every integer variable.
-In contrast to the original PaS~\cite{han2023gnn}, which predicts both zero and nonzero assignments, \textsc{ID-PaS} only predicts whether a variable is zero in the optimal solution, which is more reliable and substantially simplifies learning for general MIPs. \textsc{ID-PaS} thus uses the scores only to identify variables likely to be zero: the \(k_0\) variables with the smallest scores form \(X_0\), which are initially fixed to~0.
-To retain flexibility, the solver may flip up to \(\Delta\) of these variables during optimization, restricting search to the PaS neighborhood $ B(X_0, \Delta) = \{x : \sum_{x_i \in X_0} \mathbf{1}[x_i \ne 0] \le \Delta \}. $ The MIP is then solved over \(D \cap B(X_0,\Delta)\), enabling efficient exploration guided by learned zero-variable predictions.
+During inference, a new MIP instance is converted into a bipartite graph and evaluated by the GAT to produce continuous probability scores.
+In contrast to the original \textsc{PaS} framework~\cite{han2023gnn}, which attempts to predict both zero binaries and one binaries, \textsc{ID-PaS+} strictly focuses on zero-predictions and splits the outputs into two parallel sets: one for binary variables and one for general integer variables.
+The framework processes the scores to identify the variables most likely to be zero.
+Specifically, it selects the $k_0^b$ binary variables and the $k_0^i$ general integer variables that have the lowest predicted probabilities of being non-zero.
+These selected variables are rounded and form a combined set $X_0$, where $|X_0| = k_0^b + k_0^i$.
+The variables in $X_0$ are initially fixed to $0$.

+To prevent the solver from being trapped by inaccurate predictions, similar to \textsc{PaS}, \textsc{ID-PaS+} also defines a trust region that allows the solver to flip up to $\Delta$ of these fixed variables during optimization.
+The search is thus restricted to the \textsc{PaS} neighborhood:

+The reduced MIP is then solved over the feasible region intersected with $B(X_0, \Delta)$.
+By treating binary and integer zero-predictions in parallel, \textsc{ID-PaS+} provides highly reliable guidance that drastically prunes the search space while remaining robust to occasional misclassifications.